John Stuart Mill: Freedom of the press

-He argues that the oppression of women was one of the few remaining relics from ancient times, a set of prejudices that severely impeded the progress of humanity.
-As a Member of Parliament, Mill introduced an unsuccessful amendment to the Reform Bill to substitute the word "person" in place of "man".

 Utilitarianism

 The canonical statement of Mill's utilitarianism can be found in his book, Utilitarianism.
 Although this philosophy has a long tradition, Mill's account is primarily influenced by Jeremy Bentham and Mill's father James Mill.

-John Stuart Mill believed in the philosophy of utilitarianism, which he would describe as the principle that holds "that actions are right in the proportion as they tend to promote happiness, wrong as they tend to produce the reverse of happiness".
+John Stuart Mill believed in the philosophy of utilitarianism, which he would describe as the principle that holds "that actions are right in the proportion as they tend to promote happiness, wrong as they tend to produce the reverse of happiness."
 By happiness he means, "intended pleasure, and the absence of pain; by unhappiness, pain, and the privation of pleasure".
 It is clear that we do not all value virtues as a path to happiness and that we sometimes only value them for selfish reasons.
 However, Mill asserts that upon reflection, even when we value virtues for selfish reasons we are in fact cherishing them as a part of our happiness.

 Bentham's famous formulation of utilitarianism is known as the greatest-happiness principle.
 It holds that one must always act so as to produce the greatest aggregate happiness among all sentient beings, within reason.
 In a similar vein, Mill's method of determining the best utility is that a moral agent, when given the choice between two or more actions, ought to choose the action that contributes most to (maximizes) the total happiness in the world.
 Happiness, in this context, is understood as the production of pleasure or privation of pain.
-Given that determining the action that produces the most utility is not always so clear cut, Mill suggests that the utilitarian moral agent, when attempting to rank the utility of different actions, should refer to the general experience of persons.
+Given that determining the action that produces the most utility is not always so clear-cut, Mill suggests that the utilitarian moral agent, when attempting to rank the utility of different actions, should refer to the general experience of persons.
 That is, if people generally experience more happiness following action X than they do action Y, the utilitarian should conclude that action X produces more utility than action Y, and so is to be preferred.